 When does life begin?
 When do memory and experience start?
 How does a child learn about their environment in the apparent absence of language, and what happens inside the baby’s developing brain?
 This two-class series looks at the evolving psychological world of the newborn baby, from perinatal experience into adolescence.

-With discussion on important psychological stages of development, this series explores Bowlby’s Attachment Theory, Piaget on Learning and Egocentrism, Parent-Child Relationship Formation, Play Therapy, Maslow’s Hierarchy of Needs, and the essential ingredients for child security.
+With discussion on important psychological stages of development, this series explores Bowlby’s Attachment Theory, Piaget on Learning and Egocentrism, Parent-Child Relationship Formation, Play Therapy & Symbolism, Maslow’s Hierarchy of Needs, Identity & Gender Formation, Self-fulfilling life scripts, Ego Development and the essential ingredients for child stability & development.

 Dates: Thursday 26th March & 2nd April 2020: 7pm-9pm